softeng-feup/open-cx-admins/README.md

 We considered and debated about two frameworks for mobile, Flutter and ReactNative.
 We opted with the former for its integration with Google Maps and its easier learning curve, in addition to some members already having some experience in it.

-In order to obtain information about our current position and be able no travel in the venue, our first approach was to interact with bluetooth beacons and calculate it through triangularization.
+In order to obtain information about our current position and be able no travel in the venue, our first approach was to interact with bluetooth beacons and calculate it through triangulation.
 We considered using Micro:bit, for its versatility and low costs.
 If implemented with success, this had the benefit of a more accurate position and tracking system, ideal in the inside of buildings (against GPS).

 However, this approach also had its downsides and challenges:
 - Necessity of placing many beacons around the event, increasing hardware costs;